Dans-labs/dariah/docs/Architecture.md

 ![diag](design/design.007.jpeg)

 # Components and Dux
-In Redux, every component has read access to the state, and indirect write access by *dispatching* *actions*.
+In Redux, every component may obtain read access to the state, and has indirect write access by *dispatching* *actions*.
 The state is held in a store and the store manages all access to the state.
-When actions are dispatched to the store, the store calls a *reducer*, which is a function written by the application developer and subscribed to the store.
+When actions are dispatched to the store, the store calls a *reducer*, which is a function written by the application developer.

 The reducer is given the action, which has a *type* and a payload, and on that basis, and that basis alone, it produces a new state from the old state.